Rani Mukerji: Humanitarian work

-Artistry and media image
+Artistry and screen persona

-Mukerji is considered in the media as one of the most popular and accomplished actresses of Bollywood.
+Mukerji is considered in the media as one of the most popular and accomplished actresses in Hindi cinema.
 As part of a career analysis, Sukanya Verma noted that after making an unconventional debut in films, Mukerji oscillated between success and failure for a few years before achieving "the status of a star, performer and showgirl".
 Indo-Asian News Service reported that during her initial years in the industry, Mukerji was written off as the successful Kajol's poor cousin for being "plump" and "short".
 Raja Sen opined that despite that, Mukerji "slogged her way with grit" to emerge a successful star.

+Writing about her acting skills, Forbes India noted that she "went on to master her skills to such an extent that she could easily absorb the nuances of the characters she played and effortlessly become that person on screen."
 Mukerji's directors Pradeep Sarkar and Reema Kagti have taken note of how much Mukerji prepares for her roles, with Kagti adding, "She gets obsessive about the role and wants to know everything about her character.
 What's her character's back-story, what is going on in her head at a specific point".
 Mukerji described her approach to acting in 2012:

 A month before I start shooting, I sit with my director, try to understand how he has visualised the character on the screen and take notes.
 Then I start working on the most basic thing – the look.
 It's very important that the physical appearance of the character gets decided because if I look the character, it makes it all the more believable.
 Once that is achieved, I go into the finer nuances of what the girl is like, her background.
 And then from there [...]
 I have to get the accent right.

 Mukerji actively avoids typecasting, and has been credited in the media for her versatility.
-Hindustan Times has published that she balances between high-profile blockbusters and small-scale films.
+Manjula Negi of Hindustan Times said that she balances between high-profile blockbusters and small-scale films.
 Namrata Joshi of Outlook adds that she is unafraid to take risks and portray roles that "none of her contemporaries have been able to do".
 Mukerji has played several roles that were considered to be a departure from traditional portrayals of women in mainstream Indian cinema at that time; in Hum Tum she played a widow who engages in pre-marital sex, in Kabhi Alvida Naa Kehna she is involved in an extra-marital affair with a married man, and in Bichhoo and No One Killed Jessica she smokes, drinks and mouths expletives.
 The media cites her as an "unconventional beauty" – her husky voice, eyes and smile being her distinctive features.
 Baradwaj Rangan believes that Mukerji's unusual "sandpaper-scratchy, I'm-recovering-from-a-bad-cold" voice sets her apart from her contemporaries.
+Gautam Chintamani called Mukerji "effortlessly talented", and Filmfare termed her "earthy, effervescent and emotional".
+It added that her screen presence has "no parallel".